medic/gh-actions/README.md

 # gh-actions

-Github actions for CHT applications autodeployment
+This repository contains Github actions for CHT applications autodeployment.